tbeat004/toad/README.md

-# 🐸 Toad
+# 🐸 Toad 🐸 v0.1.1

-**Toad** is a modular, theme-rich developer CLI tool that acts as a "tool of tools," designed to handle project initialization, environment management, build processes, version control, and more — all through a unified interface.
+**Toad** is a modular, theme-rich developer CLI tool that acts as a "tool of tools," designed to [redacted] — all through a unified interface.

 ## 🚀 Features
 > _This section will be updated as features are implemented._